Unseen Work: A Definition and Diagnostic for Complex Systems

 The misrecognition of essential labour

-Most organisations publicly value what can be counted:
+Most systems publicly value what can be counted:

 deliverables